abuali129/Metal-Gear-Solid-Peace-walker-Master-Collection-PC-translation-tools/README.md

 ## Bringing in an existing translation

+In case you use my tools to translate PS3 or PSP versions, you can import these translations in here.
 **File > Import translations from another build** reads a folder of CSV files and fills blank lines.
 Each CSV needs two columns: